-Note 15: Events After the Balance Date
+Note 14: Events After the Balance Date

-There were no events that have occurred after the balance date that would have a material impact on the Financial Statements (2021: \$nil).
+There were no events that have occurred after the balance date that would have a material impact on the Financial Statements (2022: \$nil).

-INDEPENDENT AUDITOR'S REPORT TO THE READERS OF CHRISTCHURCH EARTHQUAKE APPEAL TRUST'S FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2022
+INDEPENDENT AUDITOR'S REPORT TO THE READERS OF CHRISTCHURCH EARTHQUAKE APPEAL TRUST'S FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2023

 The Auditor-General is the auditor of Christchurch Earthquake Appeal Trust (the Trust).
-The Auditor-General has appointed me, Ed Louden, using the staff and resources of KPMG, to carry out the audit of the financial statements of the Trust on his behalf.
+The Auditor-General has appointed me, Ed Louden, using the staff and resources of KPMG, to carry out the audit of the financial statements and statement of performance of the Trust, on his behalf.